wilbowma/cur/README.md

 I
 ```

-There is currently little documentation, so your best bet is to look at
+See the docs: `raco docs cur`.

-the source code in the `stdlib` for examples.
+The standard library is currently undocumented, so just see the source.

 Going further
 =============